NIcosm7/Airline-Equity-Return-Forecasting/README.md

 For RMSE, the cancellation model slightly improved performance for AAL and DAL, while performing worse for UAL, LUV, and ALK.

-Directional accuracy generally favored the baseline model.
+Directional accuracy was higher for the baseline model.
 The baseline model performed better for AAL, DAL, UAL, and LUV, while ALK was the only airline where cancellation data slightly improved directional accuracy.

 DAL produced the strongest directional accuracy at approximately 62% in the baseline model.